nickbrett1/data-science-on-gcp/README.md

-# data-science-on-gcp
+# data-science-on-gcp (fork)

-Source code accompanying book:
+Here is source code from the excellent book:

 <table>
 <tr>